 - Eat and sleep on time

 - Be mindful of your alcohol and caffeine intake

 - Prepare beforehand for difficult family interactions if you expect these

-- Use your support system and reach out to you partner to share your feelings
+- Use your support system and reach out to your partner to share your feelings

 - Be aware of your physical and emotional limits and respect them

-- Do not take on financial stress beyond your capacity
+- Do not take on financial or relationship distress beyond your capacity

 - Remind yourself it is okay to say no to things you don’t want to do